 - Tracked hours

-Zoho is the best choice for those who want to be more creative with their invoices.
-While it’s easy to think of invoices as white documents with black text on them, Zoho Invoice’s selection of 16 templates allows you to customise your templates to suit your business’s branding.
+While it’s easy to think of invoices as white documents with black text on them, Zoho Invoice’s selection of 16 templates allows you to customize your templates to suit your business’s branding.
+Specifically, users can edit the format and color scheme of invoices, and even incorporate their own logo for an extra layer of professionalism.

 As far as other strengths go, the free plan is a definite plus, even if it’s low on clients.
-In fact, the client limit is the only area where the free plan is compromised, as it still comes with all the features and templates of the superior plans.
-If you’re a very small business or a side-hustle freelancer, or just starting out and don’t have a lot of spare cash, the free plan might be enough to sustain you, as long as you’re not looking to grow, or don’t need to send too many invoices.
+In fact, the client limit is the only area where the free plan is compromised, as it still comes with all the features and templates of the superior plans, including payment recording, project management, and automated payment reminders.
+Simply put, if you’re a very small business, a side hustle freelancer, or just starting out, the free plan will probably be enough to sustain you, as long as you don’t need to send too many invoices.

-You also won’t be able to produce sales tax reports through Zoho.
+Zoho Invoice isn’t perfect, however.
+Firstly, there is no support for ecommerce or email marketing integrations, so if you’re the kind of business that likes all its information accessible in one place, you’d have to look to Xero or QuickBooks, instead.
+You also won’t be able to produce sales tax reports through Zoho, either.
 It’s a small feature, but you might find yourself in need of sales tax reports, and being unable to generate one automatically can be a pain.

 FreshBooks Invoice – Best for Versatile Payments